stjudecloud/university/docs/genomics-platform/workflow-guides/seaseq/index.md

 ### Reads Alignment and Filtering

-Reads are stingently mapped to reference genome using [Bowtie] `bowtie -l readlength -p 20 -k 2 -m 2 --best -S`.
+Reads are stringently mapped to reference genome using [Bowtie] `bowtie -l readlength -p 20 -k 2 -m 2 --best -S`.

 Mapped BAMs are further processed by removal of duplicate reads using [SAMTools]